albert-carreras/habby-web/docs/features/habit-tracking.md

 ## Overview

-Habit tracking is a core feature of Habby, allowing users to monitor up to three habits daily using two different tracking methods.
+Habit tracking is a core feature of habby, allowing users to monitor up to three habits daily using two different tracking methods.
 Habits are configured monthly and visualized in the timeline view.

 ## Features

 ### Habit Types

-Habby supports two types of habit tracking:
+habby supports two types of habit tracking:

 1. **Yes/No Toggle**: Simple binary completion tracking
    - Marked as done or not done for the day